 Go river left of a sharp rock that juts into the current from river right.

 Riverwide ledge with a tongue into a "Single Hydraulic" to punch.

+This rapid is basically a rolling shoal with a line down the center right.
 A lot of shoals, moving water or flat water from here on down.

 Railroad Aquaduct on river right over Indian Creek.
 I'm told there's an awful jeep trail down the right side of the river to the Aquaduct that's worse than the Jenkinsburg bridge road to the Cheat Canyon take-out.
 There's also a church camp on river left.